 \begin{remark} We make a further philosophical observation.
 Recall that by the theorem of Chevalley--Serre--Shephard--Todd, the variety \(V/G\) is smooth if and only if \(G\leq \GL(V)\) is generated by reflections.
 This is mirrored by a theorem of Yamagishi \cite[Theorem~1.1]{Yam18} which generalizes a result of Verbitsky \cite[Theorem~1.1]{Ver00} and says that, if a \(\Q\)\=/factorial terminalization \(X\to V/G\) is smooth, then \(G\leq \SL(V)\) must be generated by junior elements.

 We feel that Theorem~\ref{thm:intro} mirrors Benson's theorem (Theorem~\ref{thm:clgrpVG}) in the same way.
 In both cases the geometry of the linear quotient \(V/G\) is controlled by the reflections contained in \(G\) and the junior elements control the geometry of the \(\Q\)\=/factorial terminalization \(X\to V/G\).
 Still, it appears that this picture is far from complete.
-The theorem of Verbitsky--Yamagishi on the smoothness of \(X\) is not an equivalence and also the freeness of the class group depends in a somewhat convoluted way on the junior elements, see Remark~\ref{rem:clgrp}. \end{remark}
+The theorem of Verbitsky and Yamagishi on the smoothness of \(X\) is not an equivalence and the freeness of the class group also depends in a somewhat convoluted way on the junior elements, see Remark~\ref{rem:clgrp}. \end{remark}

+Notice that the mentioned theorem of Verbitsky and Yamagishi together with our result implies that if \(X\) is smooth, then the class group is free.
+This result was already shown in \cite[Lemma~2.11]{DW17} using different methods; a stronger statement appears in \cite[Proposition~4.14]{Yam18}, see also Corollary~\ref{cor:clgrp}.

-To prove Theorem~\ref{thm:intro}, we follow the general philosophy of trying to gain information on \(X\) via its Cox ring \(\R(X)\).
+To prove Theorem~\ref{thm:intro}, we study the Cox ring \(\R(V/G)\) which is graded by \(\Cl(V/G)\).
 This directly extends the work of \cite{Yam18}.
-The Cox ring \(\R(X)\) was introduced by Cox \cite{Cox95} in the context of toric varieties and transferred to a more general setting of birational geometry by Hu and Keel \cite{HK00}.
-Of particular interest for us is that \(\R(X)\) is graded by \(\Cl(X)\) and that there is a correspondence of homogeneous elements in \(\R(X)\) and effective divisors on \(X\), see \cite[Section~1.5]{ADHL15}.
+The Cox ring \(\R(V/G)\) was introduced by Cox \cite{Cox95} in the context of toric varieties and transferred to a more general setting of birational geometry by Hu and Keel \cite{HK00}.

-After fixing the notation and recalling fundamental results in Section~\ref{sec:pre}, we present a short exact sequence involving \(\Cl(X)\) in Section~\ref{sec:ses} and recall the mentioned correspondence of homogeneous elements in \(\R(X)\) and effective divisors in Section~\ref{sec:corr}.
+After fixing the notation and recalling fundamental results in Section~\ref{sec:pre}, we present a correspondence of homogeneous elements in \(\R(V/G)\) and effective divisors on \(V/G\) in Section~\ref{sec:corr}.
 We do not claim originality for the results in these sections, but only unify the different sources and transfer them to our setting.
 In Section~\ref{sec:grad}, we analyse the grading of the Cox ring \(\R(V/G)\) by \(\Cl(V/G)\) in more detail and finally use this in Section~\ref{sec:clgrp} to prove our theorem.
 We close with some small examples in Section~\ref{sec:ex}.